Nissin Rich Cup Noodle Suppon Turtle Soup Flavor

-The original cup ramen of the Nissin’s Cup Noodle line was introduced in September 1971, and in commemoration of the 45th anniversary of the brand, Nissin created a sub-brand of the Cup Noodle “Nissin Rich Cup Noodle” in 2016.
+The series’ original cup ramen was introduced in September 1971, and in commemoration of the 45th anniversary, Nissin created a sub-brand of the Cup Noodle “Nissin Rich Cup Noodle” in 2016.

 Nissin Rich Cup Noodle Suppon Soup Flavor Instant Ramen

-Unfortunately, the sea urchin ramen is unavailable now, but Nissin introduced what I purchased this time for the blog article “Nissin Rich Cup Noodle Suppon Soup Flavor” anew into the market on September 2.
+Unfortunately, the sea urchin ramen is unavailable now, but instead, Nissin introduced what I purchased this time “Nissin Rich Cup Noodle Suppon Soup Flavor” anew into the market on September 2.

-The instant ramen cup comes with a black sachet pasted on it, which contains special seafood flavoring oil featuring a mellow bonito and green onion flavor.
-And the claim on the side of the cup says that this cup ramen uses umami-rich double Dashi soup stock made from bonitos and Suppon turtles.
+This ramen cup comes with a black sachet attached to the lid, which contains special seafood flavoring oil featuring a mellow bonito and green onion flavor.

 Price and Where to Buy

-The manufacturer’s suggested retail price of this instant Suppon ramen is 240 yen (about 2.4 USD) and the cup ramen is currently available at convenience stores in Japan.
+The manufacturer’s suggested retail price of this instant Suppon ramen is 240 yen (about 2.4 USD), and the cup ramen is currently available at convenience stores.
 By the way, I bought this one in a 7 Eleven.